Lenape: American Revolutionary War

-White Eyes, the Lenape chief who had negotiated the treaty, died in 1778.
-Subsequently many Lenape at Coshocton eventually joined the war against the Americans.
-In response, American military officer Daniel Brodhead led an expedition out of Fort Pitt and on 19 April 1781, and destroyed Coshocton.
+White Eyes, the Lenape chief who had negotiated the Fort Pitt treaty, died in 1778.
+Subsequently, many Lenape at Coshocton eventually joined the war against the Americans.
+In response, American military officer Daniel Brodhead led an expedition out of Fort Pitt and on April 20, Brodhead and his men, including some U.S.-aligned Lenape, raided and destroyed the pacifist Moravian Christian Lenape settlement of Indaochaic also known as Lichtenau.
+Then the troop, aided by Lenape chief Gelelemend, traveled to the nearby village of Goschachgunk, now known as Coshocton, Ohio.
+He divided his men into three regiments and laid their village to waste.
+On the first night, 16 warriors were captured, taken south of the village, and slaughtered; another 20 were killed in battle, and 20 civilians were taken prisoner.
 Surviving residents fled to the north.
-Colonel Brodhead convinced the militia to leave the Lenape at the Moravian mission villages unmolested, since they were unarmed non-combatants.
+Colonel Brodhead convinced the militia to leave the Lenape at the remaining Moravian mission villages unmolested, since they were unarmed non-combatants.